lanl/3_wise_bears/README.md

 on langchain and langgraph that communicate in a round-robin fashion, attempting to improve their answer from the critique / actions of the other agents.

-We provide a demonstration that uses the DuckDuckGo search engine.
-This is only chosen because it does not require API keys / costs to access.
-A serious user should consider replacing this with a paid API access to search engines.

 ## What is This?
 There are basically two entry points to demonstration agents - a web-interface to `goldilocks_and_the_3_agents.py` and a command-line interface to